robertsabado2-pixel/azure-network-protocols/README.md

 ### Step 4: Configure DNS on Client VM

-- On Client-1, set the **DNS server** to DC1’s private IP (not Azure’s default DNS).
+- On Client-1, set the **DNS server** to DC1’s private IP (not Azure’s default DNS)
-- Restart the client VM to apply changes.
+- Restart the client VM to apply changes

 <p align="center">
 ⬇️⬇️⬇️ REPLACE THIS WITH YOUR SCREENSHOT ⬇️⬇️⬇️